-In its courses on French culture, the Department will be introducing another major change of emphasis.
-Instead of concentrating exclusively on literature, students will be encouraged to look at French civilisation as a whole.
-They will study the broad outlines of the political and social history of France from the sixteenth century to the present day, following the development of her traditions and institutions and the fluctuations in her power and influence.
-As an integral part of this perspective, they will also study, alongside the great works of French literature, outstanding achievements in other fields, notably architecture, painting and music.
-The School intends to make extensive use of audio-visual aids for this purpose.
+The cultural component of the syllabus is designed to encourage students to look at French civilisation as a whole.
+They will study the broad outlines of the political and social history of France from the sixteenth century to the present day, following the development of her institutions and traditions.
+As an integral part of this perspective, they will also study, alongside the great works of French literature, outstanding achievements in other fields, notably painting, music and architecture.
+The Department is making extensive use of audio-visual aids for this purpose.

 Throughout the course, particular stress will be placed not only on the aesthetic qualities of French culture, but also on its intellectual content.
-Lectures will be given on the major contributions which the French have made to political theory, philosophy, ethics, psychological analysis and scientific thought.
+Lectures will be given on the major contributions which the French have made to political theory, philosophy, ethics and psychology.
 Students' attention will constantly be drawn to the wealth of ideas to be found in French literature, and they will be asked to express their opinions on the value of these ideas and their relevance to present-day problems.
 The French preoccupation with moral issues and with the analysis of human relationships, both personal and social, will receive special attention.
+At the same time, important literary works will be studied in depth, with a view to investigating purely aesthetic problems and the workings of the creative imagination.

-A novel feature of the syllabus will be a compulsory course for final year students on the problems and achievements of modern France.
+A feature of the syllabus will be a compulsory course for final year students on the problems and achievements of modern France.
 The main aim of this course is to ensure that students leave the University with an awareness of the new and crucial role which France is playing in the contemporary world, not only culturally but also politically and economically.